bao-project/bao-docs/source/development/misra.rst

     * required guidelines can be promoted to mandatory;

-    * advisory guidelines might be promoted to required, to mandatory or, on the contrary, completely misapplied.
+    * advisory guidelines might be promoted to required, mandatory, or, on the contrary, completely misapplied.

 A project's GRP must start with the original category for every rule.
 Every